orangejulius/blog/source/_posts/2015-01-19-why-women-should-code.markdown

 article.
 The internet is already full of men telling women what to do or think.
 Finally I decided that it is worth speaking up about, if nothing else because I want to make it clear, on my own blog, what my own opinions are.
 But also, _Why Women Shouldn't Code_ has some seriously wrong assumptions about the nature of coding, something I hold very near and dear.
-So lets talk.
+So let's talk.

 ## On the Innate Differences Between Men and Women
 Sure, you don't need to do a brain scan to discover there are biological differences between men and